-River - MassDot Small Bridge Program (DPW Director)
+ARTICLE 17: Authorization to Accept Grant Funds & Easements - Fisher Street Over Assabet River - MassDot Small Bridge Program (DPW Director)

-To see if the Town will authorize the Board of Selectmen to appropriate in anticipation of reimbursement and to accept up to and including Five Hundred Thousand Dollars (\$500,000) and to expend such funds which may be received from the MassDot Small Bridge program grant for the Fisher Street bridge over the Assabet River W-024-12 (6XJ), and further authorize the Board of Selectmen to acquire, by gift, purchase, and/or eminent domain, for public way purposes and for the purpose of undertaking the Assabet River/Fisher Street Project, the fee to and/or permanent and temporary easements, for the purpose of constructing, altering, maintaining, improving, repairing, replacing and/or relocating rights of way, sidewalks, drainage, utilities, slopes, grading and rounding, in, on and under the parcels of land within, abutting or near Fisher Street, as approximately shown on sketch plan entitled "Assabet River/Fisher Street Project," a copy of which is on file with the Town Clerk, or take any other action relative thereto.
+To see if the Town will authorize the Board of Selectmen to appropriate in anticipation of reimbursement and to accept up to and including five hundred thousand dollars (\$500,000) and to expend such funds which may be received from the MassDot Small Bridge program grant for the Fisher Street bridge over the Assabet River W-024-12 (6XJ) and further to acquire any associated easements and rights in or adjacent to Fisher Street as a gift, purchase, or take by eminent domain, under the provisions of the General Laws Chapter 79, as amended, provided said takings are obtained in a mutually agreed manner between the Town and the landowner(s), or take any other action relative thereto.

 Town Manager's Statement - This article will authorize the Selectmen to accept grant funds for this project should the Town be selected as a candidate for the Small Bridge Program.
 This bridge is currently limited with posted weight limits.
 Portions of the bridge are very old.
 The Town Engineer prepared the application which was filed in late October.
 The project has not yet been designed, however, we have included the authorization to accept easements should they be necessary so that the project is not held up.
-Currently easements are not anticipated and eminent domain (the reason for a 2/3 majority vote) is only inserted to clear potential title issues.
-The motion for this article requires a 2/3 majority vote.
+Currently easements are not anticipated.
+The motion for this article is a simple majority vote.